 It appeared that Wheeler-Weaver also thought about applying to become a police officer as he’d also searched: “police entrance exam practice test.”

-After tracking Wheeler-Weaver’s cell phone, authorities could place him at the abandoned house containing West’s which was set on fire in September 2016.
+After tracking Wheeler-Weaver’s cell phone, authorities could place him at the abandoned house containing West’s body which was set on fire in September 2016.
 His phone records also revealed that he had initially driven away but then went back to watch the building burn.

 Prosecutors also showed that the last person to call Joanne Brown before she disappeared was none other than Wheeler-Weaver himself.
 He picked her up, brought her to the abandoned house, and spent about an hour there before he left.